 - The Vermont spring water source is another reason we like Karma.
 We prefer to drink spring water or ionized water because spring water is often alkaline due to its natural mineral content.
 We like that Karma chose spring water as its base instead of reverse osmosis water.

-- Current drinkers’ flavor reviews caught our eye.
-People are loving the Karma flavors.
+- Most people are loving the Karma flavors.

 - It’s a low-carb drink.
 There are barely any calories in Karma, and it provides a wide range of essential vitamins, which means you aren’t adding a bunch of empty calories to your diet.